26 Sights in Spoleto, Italy (with Map and Images)

 Legend

-The Palazzo Collicola is a museum dedicated to the memory of Giovanni Carandente located inside Palazzo Collicola, an eighteenth-century building that occupies the entire western side of the homonymous square in the historic center of Spoleto.
-Inaugurated in 2000, it was then rearranged in 2019.
-Together with the Burri Collection of Città di Castello it is the most important museum of contemporary art in Umbria.
-Before 2009 it was called Galleria Civica d'Arte Moderna.
-After Gianluca Marziani (2010-2018), since 2019 the direction has passed into the hands of the critic and art historian Marco Tonelli, who was Carandente's collaborator.
+Palazzo Collicola is a museum dedicated to the memory of Giovanni Carandente located inside Palazzo Collicola, an eighteenth-century building that occupies the entire western side of the square of the same name in the historic center of Spoleto.
+Inaugurated in 2000, it was then refitted in 2019.
+Together with the Burri Collection in Città di Castello, it is the most important contemporary art museum in Umbria.
+Before 2009 it was called the Civic Gallery of Modern Art.
+After Gianluca Marziani (2010-2018), the direction passed into the hands of the critic and art historian Marco Tonelli (2019-2023), who was Carandente's collaborator.
+In May 2023, after a special selection, the position was given to the new director Saverio Verini, curator and Umbrian art historian.

-Wikipedia: Museo Carandente, Palazzo Collicola - Arti visive (IT)
+Wikipedia: Museo Carandente, Palazzo Collicola - Arti visive (IT), Website

 2. Chiesa di San Nicolò

-The monumental complex of San Nicolò is located in Spoleto, downstream of the city cathedral, in an area of late-medieval urban expansion.
+The monumental complex of San Nicolò is located in Spoleto, downstream of the city's cathedral, in an area of late-medieval urban expansion.
 It includes a former church, a former convent, and two cloisters.
-The church between the fourteenth and eighteenth centuries was considered one of the most important sacred buildings in the city and the adjoining convent was home to an active cultural center.
-After the restoration of the entire architectural complex, which took place in the 60s of the twentieth century, the building performs functions as a theater, exhibition center and conference center.
+Between the fourteenth and eighteenth centuries, the church was considered one of the most important sacred buildings in the city and the adjoining convent was home to an active cultural center.
+After the restoration of the entire architectural complex, which took place in the 60s of the twentieth century, the building serves as a theater, exhibition center and conference center.

 3. Anfiteatro Romano

-The monumental complex of the Amphitheater is located in a large area north of Spoleto, outside the first city walls, on the left bank of the Tessino stream.
-It occupies an area of about 17,000 m², a city within the city, which includes the remains of a Roman amphitheater, three large cloisters, gardens, courtyards and two former monasteries with their respective churches: the church of SS.
-Stephen and Thomas and the church of San Gregorio Minore or de griptis.
+The monumental complex of the Amphitheatre is located in a large area north of Spoleto, outside the first city walls, on the left bank of the Tessino stream.
+It occupies an area of about 17,000 m², a city within a city, which includes the remains of a Roman amphitheater, three large cloisters, gardens, courtyards and two former monasteries with their respective churches: the church of St. Stephen and Thomas and the church of St. Gregory the Minor or de griptis.

-The Church of Santa Maria della Concezione is located in Spoleto, in an area once occupied by the gardens of the Augustinian convent of San Nicolò.
-Locally it is also known as Santa Maria della piaggia.
-After the Unification of Italy it was reduced to military use and used as a warehouse by the Umberto I military district and later by the Municipality.
-Only in 2005 was it returned to worship.
+The church of Santa Maria della Concezione is located in Spoleto, in an area once occupied by the gardens of the Augustinian convent of San Nicolò.
+Locally it is also known as Santa Maria della Piaggia.
+After the unification of Italy it was reduced for military use and used as a warehouse by the Military District Umberto I and later by the Municipality.
+Only in 2005 was he returned to the cult.

 Wikipedia: Chiesa_di_Santa_Maria_della_Concezione_(Spoleto) (IT)

-The monumental complex of Sant'Agata is located within the archaeological area of Spoleto in the area between Via di Sant'Agata and Via delle Terme; it is composed of the former monastery of Sant'Agata, the homonymous former adjacent church and the Roman Theater.
-They are together exhibition places, venues for temporary exhibitions, events and shows.
+The monumental complex of Sant'Agata is located within the archaeological area of Spoleto in the area between Via di Sant'Agata and Via delle Terme; it consists of the former monastery of Sant'Agata, the adjacent former church of the same name and the Roman Theatre.
+It belonged to the vaita San Benedetto.
+They are exhibition venues, venues for temporary exhibitions, events and shows.

 Wikipedia: Complesso monumentale di Sant'Agata (IT), Website